-Historic Gigster – Hitler’s Lesson: Divisive Speech is a Loser’s Proposition
+Historic Gigster – A Lesson from Hitler: Divisive Speech is a Loser’s Proposition

 I don’t often start a blog post with a foreword, but when speaking about Hitler, this is almost required.
 It is always hard to write about a person so despised as Hitler, who’s name is synonymous with the worst of mankind’s crimes.
 It is troubling to admit that there is a lesson to be learned from anything he achieved.
 However, history is about learning from the past so that we may avoid the mistakes that came before.
 Below, I will talk about one such lesson that we can learn from Hitler’s speeches.
 It is by no means an endorsement of anything the man has done, it is merely a point of reference to learn something so that we may try not to repeat it.